BruceKangCN/libav-cpp/README.md

 # LIBAV-CPP

 C++ wrapper for libAV.
 Still under early development.
+Note: `postproc` is GPL licensed so it is not included.

 ## Features